Confirm Your Spot

 About the Program

-McMurry University’s Pre-Professional Program provides advising, coursework guidance, and career preparation for students planning to pursue professional schools such as law, medicine, and other advanced programs.
-While McMurry does not offer professional degrees, it provides the foundational preparation needed for competitive admission.
+McMurry University’s Pre-Professional Program prepares students for admission to professional schools, including law, medicine, and other advanced degree programs.
+While McMurry does not grant professional degrees, it provides the academic foundation, advising, and career preparation needed for competitive applications.

-Pre-professional pathways are not majors; students from any discipline may participate by completing required coursework and meeting admissions standards.
-The Pre-Professional Council—composed of faculty advisors and professional practitioners—oversees the program and supports students throughout the process.
+Pre-professional pathways are not majors; students from any discipline can participate while completing required coursework aligned with their chosen field.
+The Pre-Professional Council—comprised of faculty advisors and industry professionals—offers guidance, mentorship, and support throughout the application process.

-Students may apply to the Pre-Professional (P2) Program, which offers enhanced preparation through targeted activities, professional exposure, and annual progress evaluations designed to strengthen readiness for professional school.
+Students may also apply to the Pre-Professional (P2) Program, which enhances preparation through structured activities, professional exposure, and annual evaluations designed to strengthen readiness for graduate and professional school.

 Programs Offered